overhangio/tutor/docs/intro.rst

   tutor k8s logs mysql          # View logs of MySQL in Kubernetes-managed deployment. tutor dev logs lms --tail 10  # View ten lines of logs of the LMS container in development mode.

 And that's it!
 You do not need to understand Tutor's entire command-line interface to get started.
-Using the ``--help`` option that's availble on every command, it is easy to learn as you go.
+Using the ``--help`` option that's available on every command, it is easy to learn as you go.
 For an in-depth guide, you can also explore the `CLI Reference <reference/index.rst>`_.

 I'm ready, where do I start?
 ----------------------------